 Mishra et al. (2023)

-This paper analyses social constructivist learning theory and its pedagogical models, focusing on learner-centered approaches that emphasise student autonomy and flexibility in learning environments.
+This paper analyses social constructivist learning theory and its pedagogical models, focusing on learner-centred approaches that emphasise student autonomy and flexibility in learning environments.
 Teachers studying assimilation vs accommodation will find this relevant because constructivist theory provides practical frameworks for creating learning experiences that support both processes, helping educators understand how students actively build knowledge through social interaction and personal meaning-making.

 The Role of Equilibration in Piaget’s Theory of Cognitive Development and Its Implication for Receptive Skills: A Theoretical Study View study ↗52 citations